delta-ng/Concurrent-Webserver/README.md

-# Overview

-Base Model was taken from : [OSTEP-WEBSERVER](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/concurrency-webserver)

 # Base Model

-The base web server operates with only a single thread.
+Base Model was taken from : [OSTEP-WEBSERVER](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/concurrency-webserver).The base web server operates with only a single thread.
 It can serve only one client at a given time.

 # FIFO Model